nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `assign INDEX pn/PIECE_NAME...`

 * Assigns piano pieces to the student at the specified `INDEX`.
-The index refers to the index number shown in the displayed student list.
-The index **must be a positive integer** 1, 2, 3, …​
-* Existing values will remain unchanged
+* Existing values will remain unchanged.

 Examples:
 *  `assign 1 pn/Etude pn/Moonlight Sonata` Adds `Etude` and `Moonlight Sonata` to the 1st student's piano pieces.